tomashrdlicka/Frequency_Audio_Visualiser/README.md

 ## Overview

 The Unity Audio Visualizer Project transforms audio data into interactive, real-time visualizations.
-This project supports a variety of audio-reactive elements, including particle effects, dynamic lighting, and shaders, that respond to different frequency bands (bass, mid, high).
-This allows for a visually compelling experience synced to music of choice.
+This project supports a variety of audio-reactive elements, including particle effects, dynamic lighting, and shaders that respond to different frequency bands (bass, mid, high).

+Each frequency band is mapped to a distinct pair of particle emitters, each with unique trail properties and color gradients to create visually differentiated reactions.

+The scene is illuminated by a central light and eight peripheral lights, arranged to form a cube around the emitters, enhancing the depth and visual impact of the particle displays.
+The entire setup is projected against a rotating, audio-reactive spherical background, textured with a seamless color gradient that shifts dynamically in response to the audio, adding a vibrant and immersive backdrop to the visualization.

 ## Project Structure